Agile Marketing & Project Management | AgileSherpas Blog

 Why is Agile Capacity Planning So Important?

 As we mentioned in the intro, bad capacity planning tends to make us Agile marketers miserable.
 We can't function properly when we're stressed about deadlines, overburdened, and unable to adapt flexibly to changes.
+That translates into burnout and high turnover, hurting team morale, culture, and effectiveness.

 One of the key benefits of Agile is its ability to distribute work in an optimized way to help prevent these problems, so poor capacity planning deprives you of that benefit.
 On the other hand, nailing capacity planning translates into productive marketers who have a balanced workload and are ready to shift gears when necessary.

-How to Improve Agile Capacity Planning
+Step-by-Step Guide to Agile Capacity Planning

 Trying to have marketers run at 100% capacity as often as possible does not mean you're making them 100% efficient.
 In reality, it means you're burning the candle at both ends and actually making your marketers less effective.
 This is the single biggest mistake most teams make when it comes to capacity planning.